SilverHalf/temple-of-febe/mechanics/mechanics.md

 - Cerus will <img class="inline empowered_add"> **Empower** some of his recurring attacks, greatly increasing the challenge they pose.
 The mechanism for which attacks are selected is deterministic, allowing the group to choose which skills get strengthened and enabling various different strategies.
 - On failing certain mechanics, Cerus will gain stacks of <img class="inline empowered"> [Empowered], which permanently buff his damage for the rest of the fight.

-Minimising and mitigating the effects of these two mechanics is the most crucial aspect of the encounter.
+Minimizing and mitigating the effects of these two mechanics is the most crucial aspect of the encounter.

 ## Mitigation Tables